AnggaR96s/Reforestation/README.md

-## Why are ghosts bad liars?
-Because you can see right through them!
+## Why does a Moon-rock taste better than an Earth-rock?
+Because it's a little meteor.